thiagohenrique1/FIRASim/INSTALL.md

 ## Notes on the performance

-When running grSim, check the FPS in the status bar.
+When running FIRASim, check the FPS in the status bar.
 If it is running at **60 FPS** or higher, everything is ok.
 Otherwise check the graphics card's driver installation and OpenGL settings.